-This will be a course where writing down a bunch of math will not be sufficient to get you an A grade.
+This will be a course where writing down a bunch of math will not be suffice.
 Explaining, in words, what you are doing and what it means is more important.
 The emphasis will be on understanding, explaining, and applying, not on regurgitating a bunch of math and symbols.
 So, your ability to write is important.